liuggio/component-hello/README.md

 Component is a tool that helps you to handle and create web modules.

-Is like a RPC but the good one with RESTFul apis.
+Is like a RPC but a good one with RESTFul apis.

 Is like serverless but with no lockin with the infrastructure.